 A Summer Evening by Lamp and by Moonlight (1853 CE)

-This artwork, a quintessential example of van Schendel’s romantic style, showcases his mastery of light and shadow, inviting viewers into a poetic and nostalgic depiction of 19th-century European nightlife.
+This artwork, a quintessential example of van Schendel’s romantic style, showcases his mastery of light and shadow, inviting viewers into a poetic and nostalgic depiction of a 19th-century European summer evening.

 Date1853 CE